brancengregory/nix-config/README.md

 # Nix Config

-A set of configurations for my machines:
+A set of configs for my machines:

 - powerhouse (desktop) - NixOS
 - capacitor (server) - NixOS